gpapsanakis/myfirstreact/README.md

 Node.js and npm should be installed in their latest version.

+Download the code files.

 Use cmd and cd to the path of the app.
 Then press npm start.

+There was a difficulty to properly import the data of protein class to the Highcharts library due to their nature of being in variables instead of simple numbers.

+The bonus task has been implemented.

 ## Available Scripts